ahmednaggar19/performance-analysis-test/README.md

 # performance-analysis-test
-This project is a small task to get someone to understand very basic profiling and bottleneck finding techniques.
+This project is a small task to get someone to understand very basic profiling, performance analysis, and bottleneck finding techniques.

+Here, you wont find lessons on how to analyze performance.
+Yet, you will be forced to search for ones if you want to finish this task.

 The goal is to find the bottlenecks in the code.
-(NOT TO FIX THEM) The code is simple java code with static methods calling other static methods in the same project or from some jar.
+(NOT TO FIX THEM AS THEY ARE NOT FIXABLE ON PURPOSE) The code is simple java code with static methods calling other static methods in the same project or from some jar.
 DO NOT observing the referenced jar archive.